TV stars and coaches charged in college bribery scheme

 - Isaac Mizrahi comes to Seattle for a stylish song and dance down memory lane

-The coaches worked at such schools as Yale, Stanford, Georgetown, Wake Forest, the University of Texas, the University of Southern California and the University of California, Los Angeles.
-A former Yale soccer coach pleaded guilty and helped build the case against others.
+“This story is the proof that there will always be a market for parents who have the resources and are desperate to get their kid one more success,” said Mark Sklarow, CEO of the Independent Educational Consultants Association.
+“This was shopping for name-brand product and being willing to spend whatever it took.”

-No students were charged, with authorities saying that in many cases the teenagers were not aware of what was going on.
-And several of the colleges involved made no mention of expelling or taking any other action against the students.
+The central figure in the scheme was identified as admissions consultant William “Rick” Singer, founder of the Edge College & Career Network of Newport Beach, California.
+He pleaded guilty Tuesday, as did Stanford’s John Vandemoer.

-Prosecutors said parents paid an admissions consultant from 2011 through last month to bribe coaches and administrators to falsely make their children look like star athletes to boost their chances of getting into college.
-The consultant also hired ringers to take college entrance exams for students, and paid off insiders at testing centers to alter students’ scores.
+Prosecutors said that parents paid Singer big money from 2011 through last month to bribe coaches and administrators to falsely make their children look like star athletes to boost their chances of getting into college.
+The consultant also hired ringers to take college entrance exams for students, and paid off insiders at testing centers to correct students’ answers.

 Parents spent anywhere from $200,000 to $6.5 million to guarantee their children’s admission, officials said.